occipital/django-content-settings/docs/template_types.md

 <<< 4
 ```

-Your custom validator will be executed as well, but the execution woudn't be shown.
+Your custom validator will be executed as well, but the execution won't be shown.
 In case of the fail validation - the error will be shown in the preview:

 ```
 >>> PLUS_ONE()